Dimensionality reduction can be used as a surrogate model for high-dimensional forward uncertainty quantification: Numerical examples

 Figure \ref{Fig_pdfcdf_bar} illustrates the probability density function (PDF) and complementary cumulative density function (CCDF) obtained from the surrogate model using different number of training samples.
-A comparison with the Monte Carlo simulation and PLoM solutions are also shown in the figure.
-The results confirm the accuracy of the surrogate model in terms of distribution function estimations.
+The distributions are constructed using mean predictions.
+A comparison with the MCS and PLoM solutions are also shown in the figure.
+Details of the PLoM implementation are given in \ref{App:PLoM}.
+The MCS reference is obtained using $4\times 10^5$ FE simulations, which achieves a coefficient of variation of 5\% at a probability level of $10^{-3}$.
+To further examine discrepancies at low-probability levels, Figure \ref{Fig_pdfcdf_bar} additionally presents the relative error between the surrogate-based CCDF and the MCS reference.
+The results indicate that the relative error remains below 15\% for probabilities down to $10^{-3}$ with $N=600$, while it increases for smaller probabilities.
+Overall, these results confirm that the DR-SM achieves accurate estimation of the response distribution using 600 training samples, resulting in a computational cost reduction to 0.15\% of MCS reference.
 It is worth reiterating that the proposed surrogate modeling method does not introduce additional tuning parameters other than that in the dimensionality reduction technique and the feature space conditional distribution model.

-To compare the accuracy of DR-SM using different dimensionality reduction methods, the following relative mean squared error $\varepsilon_{\eta}$ is employed:

-where $\mu_{\hat Y}$ is the mean prediction of DR-SM.
-Figure \ref{Fig_error_eta_bar_3methods} compares the relative mean squared errors $\varepsilon_{\eta}$ associated with PCA, kernel-PCA, and autoencoder.
-The box plots are obtained using 10 independent runs of DR-SM on training sets of sizes $N\in\{100, 200, 400, 600\}$.
-It is seen that the accuracy increases with the number of training samples, and all methods are relatively accurate by using $600$ samples.
+To compare the accuracy of DR-SM using different dimensionality reduction methods, Figure \ref{Fig_error_eta_bar_3methods} presents the relative mean squared errors $\varepsilon_{\eta}$ associated with PCA, kernel-PCA, and autoencoder.
+The box plots are obtained using 10 independent runs of DR-SM on different training set sizes $N\in\{100, 200, 400, 600\}$.
+For the autoencoder model, a fully connected encoder network with 4 hidden layers is used.
+The encoder compresses the input-output vector into the latent feature space $\vect{\Psi}_{\vect z}$, from which the conditional model is constructed.
+It is observed that the highest accuracy is achieved with largest training set size, indicating the trade-off between efficiency and predictive performance.
+All methods are relatively accurate by using $600$ samples.